zchee/golang-wiki/GOPATH.md

 ### Use a single GOPATH

-Even though the GOPATH may be a list of directories, it is generally correct and sufficient to use a single GOPATH for all Go code on your machine.
+Even though the GOPATH may be a list of directories, it is generally sufficient to use a single GOPATH for all Go code on your machine.
 Since all packages retrieved with "go get" have a unique URL (and thus a unique path on disk), having more than one GOPATH is almost never necessary when building with the Go tool.

 ## FAQ
 ### Why won't ` $GOPATH/src/cmd/mycmd/*.go ` build?